-Vice President for Student Life and Brandt-Fritz Dean of Students Chair
+Associate Vice President and Brandt-Fritz Dean of Students Chair

 Dear Yellow Jacket Family Members,

 Welcome to the Georgia Tech campus community!
 We are excited for your student's next chapter to begin and we hope your student's time at Georgia Tech will be a unique journey filled with many new experiences, successes, and challenges.
 We hope you will allow the information in this calendar and handbook to assist you in helping your student as they navigate new experiences.